danforthcenter/plantcv/docs/analyze_index.md

 - **Parameters:**
     - index_array   - instance of the `Spectral_data` class (created by running [pcv.hyperspectral.extract_index](extract_index.md))
     - mask          - Binary mask made from selected contours
+    - histplot      - If True plots histogram of intensity values
+    - bins          - Optional, number of classes to divide spectrum into (default bins=100)
 - **Context:**
     - Calculates data about mean, median, and standard deviation of an input index within a masked region.
 - **Example use:**